Skip to content

 AI Agent

 The prompt() method is the primary way to invoke the AI agent.
-The agent has editor-level capabilities — it can create, modify, and delete objects — but cannot see or modify _-prefixed fields.
+The agent has editor-level capabilities — it can create, modify, move, and delete objects — but cannot see or modify _-prefixed fields.

 const { message, objects } = await channel.prompt(